selfhosters/selfhosters.net/docs/docker/plex/cloudflare.md

 This will speed up the start times and scrolling of your streams and the general stability of the connection.

+!!!
+Error "Update February 1, 2020"
+    Cloudflare has updated their TOS with the following:

+    !!! quote "Cloudflare TOS 2.8"
+        Use of the Service for serving video (unless purchased separately as a Paid Service) or a disproportionate percentage of pictures, audio files, or other non-HTML content, is prohibited.
+    It previously only mentioned cached content.
+So if you plan on doing this, I would recommend setting up a separate account and domain if you already use Cloudflare.

 ### Reverse proxy

 To get this working you need to reverse proxy Plex.
 This guide won't go into detail on how to do this.
 But I highly recommend this guide as a starting point.
 [Let's Encrypt, Nginx & Reverse Proxy Starter Guide - 2019 Edition](https://blog.linuxserver.io/2019/04/25/letsencrypt-nginx-starter-guide/)